rwieczor/recursive_Neyman_rnabox/README.md

+# recursive_Neyman_rnabox

-#R code with numerical experiments from paper (in preparation):
+R code with numerical experiments from paper (in preparation):
 Wesolowski J., Wieczorkowski R., Wojciak W. (2023?), Adjusting the recursive Neyman algorithm for two-sided bounds on sample strata sizes.